 Benefits Of Endurance Training For Seniors

-Elderly exercises make easier for them:
+Elderly exercises make it easier for them:

 (i) to walk farther, faster, or uphill.